Alipsa/ride/src/bin/readme.md

-This is version 1.1 of Ride.
+This is version 1.1 beta of Ride.

 At this point Ride is usable and provides a nice IDE for developing and testing R scripts aimed to run in the Renjin ScriptEngine.
 It also support SQL querying and updating.